Skip to main content

 # Restrict permissions

-sudo chmod 600 /etc/nobgp/agent.yml
+sudo chmod 600 /etc/nobgp/default.yml

-sudo chown root:root /etc/nobgp/agent.yml
+sudo chown root:root /etc/nobgp/default.yml

 5. Monitor Service Health